w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 But what if the data we own can be easily modified or tampered with after they have been signed and stored?

-Here is where **blockchain** plays an important role.
-Blockchains are distributed state machines where increments of data are stored within blocks that build on each other using hash functions.
+Here is where **blockchain** technology plays an important role.
+Blockchain networks comprise of distributed state machines where increments of data are stored within blocks that build on each other using hash functions.
 For example, the hash of block `N + 1` contains data of that block together with the hash of the previous block `N`.
 This creates the situation where if you modify the content of block `N` you will